gecad-group/peak-mas/docs/how-to.md

 # How-to Guides

-In this section you will going through PEAK's functionalities.
-Every example given here is available in PEAK's repository.
+This section will going to guide you through PEAK's fundamental ideas and functionalities.
+Every example given here is available in the [repository](https://github.com/gecad-group/peak-mas).

-## Run and configure a MAS
+## PEAK Basic principles
 You have two options to run PEAK agents.
 You can run the same way as in SPADE by using a python script or using PEAK's command line interface (CLI).

 > **Note:**